khimo/khimo.github.io/bli-guides/bli-alexa.md

 ## Introduction

-The scope of this guide comprises a full description of all available voice commands and devices you can control between _Alexa_ and _BeoLiving
+This guide includes a description of the available voice commands and devices you can control using _Alexa_ and _BeoLiving Intelligence_.
-Intelligence_.
 To enable this feature, _Alexa_'s skill "_BeoLiving Intelligence skill by Khimo_" must be enabled through _Alexa App_ (refer to [BeoLiving Intelligence Link to Third Party Cloud Service Guide](bli-link-third-party-service.md)).

-**This feature does not depend in BeoLiving Intelligence's mode (ESSENTIAL or PRO)**.
+**This feature does not depend on the mode of the _BeoLiving Intelligence_ (ESSENTIAL or PRO)**.

 ## Terminology